soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 	[ngs-tag <o> $RS_DEEP_COPY_MESSAGE]"
 ```

 The first line and the last line of the left hand side follow the same pattern expressed in the first example.
 The `[ngs-bind <s> robo-agent.current-commands]` binds to the location where the return value (the message payload) should be placed after it is handled.
-The `[ngs-bind <g> message!ChangeFormationMessage.payload]` defines the condition under which this should happen; i.e. when a message of type ChangeFormationMessage is recieved.
+The `[ngs-bind <g> message!ChangeFormationMessage.payload]` defines the condition under which this should happen; i.e. when a message of type ChangeFormationMessage is received.

 The key addition to the right hand side is the line: